expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ## Listening to notification events

-### `useInitialNotificationResponse(): undefined | NotificationResponse | null`
+### `useLastNotificationResponse(): undefined | NotificationResponse | null`

-A React hook returning an initial notification response, i.e. a notification response responsible for opening the application (eg. tapping on or interacting with a notification).
+A React hook always returning the notification response that was received most recently (a notification response designates an interaction with a notification, such as tapping on it).

 #### Returns

 The hook may return one of these three types/values:

-- `undefined` -- until we're sure that the application was or wasn't opened as a result of responding to a notification by the user
+- `undefined` -- until we're sure of what to return
-- `null` -- if the application wasn't opened as a result of responding to a notification
+- `null` -- if no notification response has been received yet
-- an object of [`NotificationResponse`](#notificationresponse) type -- if the application was opened as a result of responding to a notification
+- a [`NotificationResponse`](#notificationresponse) object -- if a notification response was received

 #### Examples